porsche-design-system/porsche-design-system/packages/design-system/src/pages/functions.md

 # Functions

 ## px to rem converter
 Converts a pixel value into a root em (rem) value.
-The base font-size for rem calculation is set to 16px by default.
+The base font size for rem calculation is set to 16 px by default.

 #### Example
 ```